Changelog

 Changes since v4.20.2.

 This release expands higher-level composition in llm.rb.
-It adds
+It adds Sequel agent

-Sequel agent persistence through plugin :agent and
+persistence through plugin :agent and introduces directory-backed skills

-SKILL.md, resolve named tools, and plug directly into
+that load from SKILL.md, resolve named tools, and plug directly into

 LLM::Context and LLM::Agent.